 Finally, it was clear the community of Mousehole and Penlee would still be shrouded in the disaster.
 So, I hoped it would be appropriate to make a photograph that was useful to those affected; acknowledging not only the tragic events of 34 years ago but also the debt of gratitude we owe to the lifeboat volunteers who still selflessly protect our waters despite the risks.

-This glass plate would be my tribute to the disaster and to the heroism of continuity within the RNLI.
+This glass plate would be my tribute to the disaster and to the heroism of continuity of service within the RNLI.

 On 22nd September, I started work in Cornwall.
 I photographed the current station and crew based in Newlyn Harbour near Penzance.
 But the old boathouse was on my mind.